12/12/2025

 Some trainer partners include these costs in the quoted prices, others do not.

-Registering for each unit exam carries an additional fee of around £50 per unit.
+Registering for each unit exam carries an additional fee of between £150 and £274 per unit.
 Again, some providers include this, others do not.
-Overall, total IOC costs range from between £800 to £1200.

 Will my employer pay for it?